Auden’s Col Trek- 2025 | Group Date, Itinerary & Difficulty

 Grade: Difficult

-Distance: 95 Km
+Distance: 95 km

 It was first discovered in 1935 by John Bicknell Auden, an explorer, and geologist of the Geological Survey of India, while exploring the Harsil-Gangotri Valley.
 He first crossed the pass in 1939 by ascending from Rudugaira and descending to Bhilangana via the Khatling Glacier.
 The pass was named after him to recognize his exploration and his legacy.